 The typical full load sodium discharge temperature is:

 FNR POWER CONTROL:

-If there is no thermal load the primary liquid sodium pool temperature at the core fuel level will gradually rise to 520 degrees C and then stop.
+If there is no thermal load and no fission product decay heat the primary liquid sodium pool temperature will gradually rise to about 460 degrees C and then stop.

 FNR SODIUM POOL THERMAL TRANSITION TIME:

 At full reactor power the primary liquid sodium pool is typically at 458 degrees C in the top 6 m of sodium, where there is thermal stratification and at 340 degrees C below that.
 As the reactor is unloaded the elevation at which this temperature transition occurs sinks by about 3.8 m.
 Hence, during a switch from reactor at zero power to reactor at maximum power the liquid sodium tempeature transition level rises by about 3.8 m.